-A census is not easy to conduct since the size of the population is usually quite large.
+Notice that a census may not easy to conduct since the size of the population is usually quite large.

 It could also be very expensive if you are paying people to take these surveys.